yieldprotocol/docs-v2/README.md

 ## Governance

 Yield Protocol does not currently have a governance token.
-We are committed to making Yield Protocol a community-owned, community-run protocol.
+Currently, most of the maintenance and development of the protocol is performed by the founding development team.
+The development team is committed to making Yield Protocol a community-owned, community-run protocol by progressive decentralization.
 If you'd like to help shape the future of the protocol, please get involved by joining our [community](#Community).

 ## We Are Hiring
 You can check out our open roles here on our [careers](https://yield.is/careers) page.